Geometric quantization for proper moment maps: the Vergne conjecture: Transversal index and APS index

-In this section, we prove Theorem \ref{t0.1}.
-In doing so, we first express the transversal index appearing in the context as certain APS type index, with the help of a result by Braverman \cite{Brav02}, then we apply the analytic methods developed in \cite{TZ98} and \cite{TZ99} to complete the proof of Theorem \ref{t0.1}.
+In this section we express the transversal index as an Atiyah-Patodi-Singer\footnote{ In the sequel, Atiyah-Patodi-Singer will be abbreviated to APS. } type index which have been studied in \cite{TZ99} for $\gamma=0$ component.

 This section is organized as follows.
-In Section \ref{s1.1}, we recall the definition certain transversal index in the sense of Atiyah \cite{A74} and Paradan \cite{Par01} for group actions on manifolds with boundary.
-In Section \ref{s1.2} we consider certain APS type index in the same framework as in Section \ref{s1.1}.
-In Section \ref{s1.3} we prove an invertibility result for some induced boundary operator.
-In Section \ref{s1.4} we introduce the idea of spectral flow in our context and use it to complete the proof of a result stated in Section \ref{s1.2}.
-In Section \ref{s1.5}, we give an APS index interpretation of the transversal index in Section \ref{s1.1} by applying a result of Braverman \cite{Brav02}.
-In Section \ref{s1.6}, we prove Theorem \ref{0.1} by applying the analytic method developed in \cite{TZ98} and \cite{TZ99}.
+In Section \ref{s1.1}, we recall the definition of the transversal index in the sense of Atiyah \cite{A74} for manifolds with boundary.
+In Section \ref{s1.2}, we consider instead an index problem on a manifold with boundary for a Dirac operator with APS boundary conditions.
+In Section \ref{s1.3}, we prove the corresponding Dirac operator on the boundary is invertible.
+This guarantees that the APS index of the Dirac operator is invariant under deformation.
+In Section \ref{s1.5}, we show that the transversal index can be identified with the APS index using a result by Braverman \cite{Brav02}.